OpenGPTX/docs/notebooks/configuration.md

     Data which is stored on Persistent Storage will not be lost.
 Spot instances are ideal for performing pipeline tasks.

 -   Big Notebooks: Under `Tolerations Group` select `Big Notebooks` if you need a lot CPU/RAM.
-(Due to cost savings it is not possible to use those without the `Tolerations Group` anymore.)